troglobit/finit/README.md

 **Plugins**

-Finit plugins can be either *boot hooks* into different stages of the boot process or *service callbacks*, or both.
+Finit plugins can be either *boot hooks* into different stages of the boot process, *service callbacks*, or *pure extensions*.
+A plugin is a C file that compiles into a dynamic library that is loaded automatically by finit at boot.
 A basic set of plugins that extend and modify the basic behavior are bundled.
 See examples in the `plugins/` directory.

 Plugin capabilities: